juanibiapina/zas/README.md

 Zas comes with a CLI.
 Run `zas commands` for a list of possible commands.

+- commands: displays a list of available commands
+- help: displays help for a command
+- install: setup zas system hooks
+- link: configures the current directory as an app
+- list: lists configured apps
+- restart: restarts zas daemon
+- tail: tails the logs for the current app
+- term: terminates the current app
+- uninstall: removes zas system hooks
+- unlink: removes the current app

 ## How does it work?

 Zas runs a DNS server on port 12043 that resolves `.dev` domains to